salahu01/Music-Player.Flutter/README.md

 </p>

 ### 🎯 Overview
-Musician is built with flutter is inspired by many applications including spotify,Youtube music,jio jiosaavn,etc.
+Musician is built with flutter .
+Musician is inspired by many applications including spotify,Youtube music,jio jiosaavn,etc.

 ### ✍️ Feedback
 If you have any feedback, please reach out to us at cvsalahu12@gmail.com